jedisct1/libsodium-doc/installation/README.md

 Since different files are compiled for different CPU classes, and to prevent unwanted optimizations, link-time optimization (LTO) should not be used.

-Also do not enable sanitizers (such as `-fsanitize=signed-integer-overflow`).
+Also, do not enable sanitizers (such as `-fsanitize=signed-integer-overflow`).
 These can introduce side channels.

 On Linux, if the process hangs at the `make check` step, your system PRG may not have been properly seeded.
 Please refer to the notes in the "Usage" section for ways to address this.

-Also on Linux, like any manually installed library, running the `ldconfig` command is required in order to make the dynamic linker aware of the new library.
+Also, on Linux, like any manually installed library, running the `ldconfig` command is required to make the dynamic linker aware of the new library.

 ## Compilation on Windows